cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 - [done, Week 1] Learned about the functions of PlotViz3
 - [done, Week 1] Read previous research papers
 - [done, Week 1] Downloaded PlotViz3
-- [in progress, Week 4] Learning how to implement a C++ parallel version of matrix multiplication
+- [done, Week 4] Learning how to implement a C++ parallel version of matrix multiplication
+- [done, Week 6] Built the environment
+- [in progress, Week 7] Learn how to multithread code in C++
-- [in progress, Week 4] Built the libraries for PlotViz3
+- [in progress, Week 7] Read the code and make changes

 Problems:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^